Wave Topology in Hall MHD: Conclusions

 In this work, we have presented a complete and systematic analysis of the linear wave spectrum and eigenmodes of HMHD.
 Starting from the full set of HMHD equations, we derived a Hermitian Hamiltonian representation of the linearized system and obtained the exact dispersion relation for each eigenmode using Cardano’s formula.
 We showed that the HMHD and ideal MHD spectra are homotopic, establishing a continuous deformation between the two systems without the appearance or disappearance of wave branches.
 The analysis revealed three physically distinct HMHD wave branches—the slow magnetosonic-Hall wave, the shear Alfvén-Hall wave, and the fast magnetosonic-Hall wave—which reduce continuously to their ideal MHD counterparts in the limit of vanishing Hall parameter.
 This homotopy implies that, despite Hall-induced modifications in the dispersion, the global spectral structure remains topologically connected to that of ideal MHD.

 Contrary to recent claims in the literature~\cite{Mahajan}, we found no additional wave branches in HMHD beyond those of ideal MHD.
 In particular, the circularly polarized Beltrami modes identified in previous studies are not new, but instead correspond to circularly polarized ideal MHD eigenmodes under parallel propagation.

-Beyond this spectral classification, we identified a key qualitative difference between HMHD and ideal MHD: the nontrivial topology of the HMHD eigenmode bundles.
+Indeed, this must be the case since the perturbation introduced by the Hall parameter occurs at nonleading order in the dispersion relation polynomial and hence is not a singular perturbation that alters the number of branches~\cite{BenderOrszag}.
+The Hall effect merely modifies the waves already present in ideal MHD.\\ Beyond this spectral classification, we identified a key qualitative difference between HMHD and ideal MHD: the nontrivial topology of the HMHD eigenmode bundles.
 We located a Weyl point—an isolated degeneracy in the wave spectrum—at which the dispersion relations of the degenerate eigenmodes form a Dirac cone.
-The vector bundles of eigenmodes defined over a two-sphere enclosing this point carry nonzero Chern numbers, confirming the presence of non-trivial topological properties that are absent in ideal MHD.
-These topological features are intrinsic to the bulk HMHD spectrum and suggest the potential for topologically protected edge modes in inhomogeneous systems~\cite{Hatsugai,Hasan,Delplace2017,Perrot2019,Faure,Parker2020, Parker2020a,Parker2021,Fu2021,Fu2022,tlcw,Fu2023,Fu,Zhu2023,Brown2025,Xie2025,Rajawat2025,Rao2025,Bal2024,Frazier2025,Jezequel2024,Serra2025,Perez2025,Han2024,Onuki2024,Fonseca2024,Li2024}, although the present analysis considers only homogeneous background to isolate bulk behavior.
+The vector bundles of eigenmodes defined over a two-sphere enclosing this point carry nonzero Chern numbers, confirming the presence of nontrivial topological properties that are absent in ideal MHD.\\ Although the present analysis considers only homogeneous background to isolate bulk behavior, these topological features are intrinsic to the HMHD spectrum and suggest the potential for topologically protected edge modes in spatially inhomogeneous systems~\cite{Hatsugai,Hasan,Delplace2017,Perrot2019,Faure,Parker2020, Parker2020a,Parker2021,Fu2021,Fu2022,tlcw,Fu2023,Fu,Zhu2023,Brown2025,Xie2025,Rajawat2025,Rao2025,Bal2024,Frazier2025,Jezequel2024,Serra2025,Perez2025,Han2024,Onuki2024,Fonseca2024,Li2024}.
+In particular, parity-time (PT) symmetric inhomogeneous Hall MHD supports robust boundary excitations, such as the topological Alfvén sound wave \cite{Fu}, whose existence and properties are fixed by the Chern numbers associated with the homogeneous Weyl points.
+Therefore, our analysis directly connects to the emergence of protected modes in inhomogeneous plasmas.

 Taken together, the results obtained in the present study clarify previous misconceptions, rigorously characterize the HMHD wave spectrum, and establish a topological framework for understanding Hall-modified wave phenomena in plasmas.
 This work lays the foundation for future studies of topological effects in more general plasma configurations, including spatial inhomogeneities and boundary-driven dynamics.